trumtomte/cloudlib/README.md

 Cloudlib conforms to the [PSR-0 standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) which makes it easy to use external libraries.

-Cloudlib matches route patterns to anonymous functions (Closures) or namespaced classes that follows the PSR-0 standard.
+Cloudlib matches route patterns to anonymous functions (Closures) or namespaced classes (because of this you are able to, for example, simulate the MVC design pattern).

 `note` Since Cloudlib uses the same syntax as all other micro/lightweight/mini - frameworks it is easy to learn and understand.